-Once it has been painted, you have two options: maintaining the paint or remove the paint.
+Once you’re finished painting brick, you have two options: maintaining the paint or remove the paint.

 Just like wood siding, once brick has been painted, it needs to be painted on a regular basis.
 How often is determined by the quality of the brick.
 If brick is in good quality and repair, on average it will need to be repainted every three to five years.
 It the brick is chipping, deteriorating, molding or in overall bad condition, it will be a bad candidate for paint.
 And therefore show wear on a much quicker basis.

-To remove paint from brick, it requires chemicals and a lot of cleaning.
+To remove paint from brick, Littleton exterior painters use chemicals and a lot of cleaning.
 In some cases the paint will never entirely come off, meaning you’re stuck with a spotted look of brick and left over color chips.
 If you don’t like the look, you’re either stuck with it or will be required to repaint it.

 While brick is a hard surface, there are many places water can enter – one area that is always a big concern for color longevity.
 Water can enter through brick pores, incomplete mortar joints, sills, and gaps.And once moisture gets in, the risk begins.
 Moisture will cause paint to not adhere, and eventually chip away from the brick itself.

 If painting brick is in your future, the key is quality.
 Make sure your brick is clean and ready for paint.
 It should be completely sealed to avoid moisture problems.
-Seal cracks, repair mortar joings, and make sure the brick is completely dry before applying paint.
+Seal cracks, repair mortar, and make sure the brick is completely dry before applying paint.
 And before doing anything, talk with your professional painter first.
-He will have all kinds of advice on how to create a color and style that works for you.
+They will have all kinds of advice on how to create a color and style that works for you.